Refsa/RePacker/README.md

 ## General Use

 Currently both bootstrapping is enabled by default, but can be toggled with the NO_BOOTSTRAP compiler defines.
 In .NET the bootstrap is initialized statically, but for Unity this happens with the use of `RuntimeInitializeOnLoad`.

+### Endianness
+Endianness is supported, but will default to the CLR endianness from BitConverter.IsLittleEndian.
+You can specify endianness on the buffer itself with `ReBuffer::SetEndianness` using the `Endianness` enum.
+You can also specify a default with RePackerSettings if you run your own bootstrap, or by calling `RePacking::SetDefaultEndianness`.

 ### ReBuffer
 This library primarily works on the ReBuffer class that is a wrapper around a byte array with some additonal utility for reading/writing data.
 By default the buffer doesnt grow in size to accomodate data, but there is support for this as well.
 Internally no pooling is done so this is something that has to be handled externally for now.